Discover a few tips to help make your manufacturing content translation process run as efficiently as a well-oiled machine.

 When speed to market trumps everything, you might want to consider machine translation, with or without linguist post-editing.
 If, for instance, you have thousands of pages of product documentation and need to convey the gist, machine translation can save you time and expense.
 Machine translation engines tend to work especially well with repetitive, technical content—which tends to show up a lot in manufacturing content translation.

 Not even sure what you need?
-If all you know is that your translation program isn’t running smoothly, globalization consulting can pinpoint what areas need attention.
+If you're having trouble understanding your specific challenges, globalization consulting can pinpoint what areas need attention.
 Our team can zero in on personnel, technology, workflow and more to see what is and isn’t working.
 You’ll also come away with a plan of action for improving things.

 What do you struggle with as a globally expanding manufacturer?
 Is there anything you’d like specific information about?
 Connect with us today!